Skip to content ↓

 We believe that our primary accountability is to the pupils, parents and local communities served by our academies.
 Local governance plays an important part in linking our Board of Trustees to those local communities and providing support for our Principals on a day-to-day basis.

-While we are implementing this new structure, many of our academies retain an individual Academy Advisory Council (AAC).
+While we are reviewing our approach, many of our academies retain an individual Academy Advisory Council (AAC).

 We ask each of our academies to ensure they have in place an effective parental and community engagement strategy, and where we have AACs, their members provide valuable local input to the work of the academy.